 When my daughter was about 13 months, she started to refuse Nutramigen.
 Her sense of taste must have fully developed because it tastes awful.
-So, we tried to put her back on a regular formula milk, hoping that she had also outgrown her milk allergy.
+So, we tried to put her back on regular formula milk, hoping that she had also outgrown her milk allergy.
 I tried Similac Sensitive first, but this made her very constipated.
 Other American brands, such as Gerber and Enfamil, did the same.
 So I tried Japanese milk.

 The first Japanese milk I tried was the Icreo, but that made her constipation worse.
 I then switched her to Meiji Step Milk and had success with it.
 She was on Meiji Step for a while.
 But I changed her to Wakodo Gun Gun as they almost have the same nutrients, and Wakodo is a lot cheaper.
 Our daughter drank Wakodo until 18 months of age with no issues at all.
 Her cheek eczema is also pretty much gone.
 We still use Meiji, but only when we travel.
 This is because Meiji has stick packets with cubed milk, making it very convenient to use on the go.

-For most mothers in Japan with infants, Beanstalk Sukoyaka M1, and Morinaga Hagukumi infant formula are the popular choices.
+For most mothers in Japan with infants, Beanstalk Sukoyaka M1 and Morinaga Hagukumi infant formula are popular choices.
 At least, that’s what I also notice with Japanese mothers whenever I shop at a drugstore (I keep my eyes on what milk they get for their babies, and it’s almost always Beanstalk or Morinaga).
 Beanstalk Sukoyaka M1 and Hagukumi are also “Best Sellers” on Amazon Japan.
 But these milk brands are also the most expensive.
-For mothers with toddlers, Meiji Step and Wakodo Gun Gun seem to be the popular choice.
+For mothers with toddlers, Meiji Step and Wakodo Gun Gun seem to be popular choices.
 My Japanese friend used Meiji formula milk for her son since his birth with no issues.
 She also said it was the only milk that her baby would drink.

 How to Read Labels in Japanese Formula Milk